Consumer Reports: Rating Method and Impact

+Impact of Testing & Investigations

 In the July 1978 issue, Consumer Reports rated the Dodge Omni/Plymouth Horizon automobile "not acceptable", the first car it had judged such since the AMC Ambassador in 1968.
 In its testing they found the possibility of these models' developing an oscillatory yaw as a result of a sudden violent input to the steering; the manufacturer claimed: "Some do, some don't" show this behavior, but it has no "validity in the real world of driving".
 Nevertheless, the next year, these models included a lighter weight steering wheel rim and a steering damper, and Consumer Reports reported that the previous instability was no longer present.

 In a 2003 issue of CR, the magazine tested the Nissan Murano crossover utility vehicle and did not recommend the vehicle because of a problem with its power steering, even though the vehicle had above-average reliability.
 The specific problem was that the steering would stiffen substantially on hard turning.
 CR recommended the 2005 model, which had addressed this problem.

 BMW changed the software for the stability control in its X5 SUV after replicating a potential rollover problem discovered during a CR test.

 In 2010, CR rated the 2010 Lexus GX 460 SUV unsafe after the vehicle failed one of the magazine's emergency safety tests.
 Toyota temporarily suspended sales of the vehicle, and after conducting its own test acknowledged the problem and issued a recall for the vehicle, which later passed a CR re-test.

 In 2016, CR found wildly inconsistent battery life in its testing of Apple's 2016 MacBook Pro.
 This led to the discovery of a bug in the Safari web browser, which Apple promptly fixed via a software update.

 In May 2018, CR said it could not recommend the Tesla Model 3 due to concerns about the car's long stopping distance.
 Within days, Tesla issued a remote software update.
 CR retested the car's brakes, then gave the Model 3 a "recommended" rating.

+Consumer Reports found security vulnerabilities in video doorbells manufactured by Eken Group Ltd. and sold under various brand names.
+After CR shared its investigation, Eken issued a firmware fix.

+In 2019, Fisher-Price recalled all of its Rock ‘n Play sleepers, approximately 4.7 million, after CR published an investigation that found the product was tied to at least 32 infant deaths since 2009.

+In 2024, Kraft Heinz Lunchables made for U.S. schools were pulled from school lunch programs due to low demand.
+A few months prior, CR had published its investigation into the school Lunchables, sharing that it had found relatively high levels of lead, cadmium, and sodium present.